 NuroKor is delighted to welcome Dr Irem Tezer Ates M.D. to the team, who joins as the Medical Science Director.
-Irem brings over 15 years of international experience in research and clinical treatments, including real world clinical experience in electrical stimulation with pain and wounds.
+Irem is a member of the European Wound Management Association and brings over 15 years of international experience in research and clinical treatments, including real world clinical experience in electrical stimulation with pain and wounds.
 A passionate diver and swimmer, in her spare time you can often find Irem in the water.

 Irem’s role will include leading on specific scientific and medical areas, as well as leading the FemTech research, med-tech research and content development for NuroKor.
 She will be integral to planning, researching and delivering scientific literature reviews and case studies, participating in medical device development and representing NuroKor at national and international meetings, conferences and events.
 She will also be a key liaison between NuroKor and external partners including universities, GPs and clinics.

 We spoke with Irem and she shared some of her own reasons for joining the NuroKor team and her passion for bioelectronics and treating patients.

 A while ago, I saw Rick talking about his ideas and the new technologies that are being developed by NuroKor.
 I believe in how much potential these products and the technology development have to improve quality of life and I wanted to be a part of the team that contributes to that cause.